 - Approach.
 Give specific aims, pertinent preliminary data and outline how you plan to use the award to establish proof of concept.
 Include milestones linked to a projected timeline.

 - Team.
-Describe the team, clearly identifying the research/engineering and clinical components and how they will interact.
+Describe the team, identifying the research/engineering and clinical components and how they will interact.
 Give any plan for matching funds from the clinical partner or other source, if they are needed.

-Parts 1-4 combined (up to three pages)
+Parts 1-4 combined (up to three pages - not including references or figures).

 Criteria for selection include: